 There are many options that are also scratching posts.
 These include cat trees covered in carpet or sisal, beds made of cardboard, and all sorts of houses and loungers.
 We like most of these options because they provide versatility and will keep your cat engaged, but we discourage you from making any of them your cat’s primary scratching surface.
 Stick to something that’s only a scratching post.

-The Hepper Hi-Lo is the best scratching post that we’ve found.
-It boasts a unique design that keeps cats entertained while being durable enough to last for quite a while.
-If you’re looking for the least expensive solution possible, the Frisco Double Cat Scratcher is a budget-friendly model that works as well as many pricier options.
+The Hepper Hi-Lo Scratcher is the best scratching post that we’ve found.
+Its unique design keeps cats entertained while being durable enough to groom sharp nails.
+If you’re looking for the least expensive solution possible, the Frisco Double Cat Scratcher is a budget-friendly model that works as well.

 Anyone who owns a cat should also own a reliable scratching post, and hopefully, these reviews have made it easier for you to find one that your cat will use.
 If not, though, remember that cats will always sharpen their nails on the brand-new carpet.